zingales/MassPass/README.md

 ========

 To setup:
-1) download git repo
-2) got to chrome extensions
+1) go to chrome extensions
-3) enable developer mode
+2) enable developer mode
-4) load unpack extension and point it to MassPass/chrome_extension.
+3) load unpack extension and point it to MassPass/chrome_extension.